‘I’m dying, I need help’: Inside the battle to turn around England’s drugs death capital

 “The social ills in this town are such that regardless of what we do [in terms of intervention], there will still be ongoing issues way into the future,” says Jonny Hall, team leader with Adder’s adult service programme.
 All the same, he reckons, a huge difference can be made.

 So far, 34 of the town’s most vulnerable addicts have been enrolled onto the new scheme.
 Each one will have intensive multi-agency support tailored around their needs.
-Complex and bureaucratic pathways to services such as housing, mental health counselling and finding work will be simplified with each user assigned a single mentor as a one-stop touch-point.
+Complex and bureaucratic pathways to services such as housing, mental health counselling and finding work will be simplified, with each user assigned a single mentor as a one-stop touch-point.
 Where contact suddenly ceases, the Lived Experience Team will use their community links to find them and check in.

-“We meet people where they’re at, so if it’s in crack dens or where they’re begging, that’s where we’ll go,” says Hall who is himself a recovered addict.
+“We meet people where they’re at, so if it’s in crack dens or where they’re begging, that’s where we’ll go,” says Hall, who is himself a recovered addict.
 “We come from a perspective of being trauma-informed and understanding why they’re not engaging with mainstream treatment.”

 While success will be difficult to measure – simply staying out of prison will be considered an achievement for some of the 34 – there is a sense that the ultimate target of lowering future death rates could be on course.